tuwilof/fitting/README.md

 [![Build Status](https://travis-ci.org/funbox/fitting.svg?branch=master)](https://travis-ci.org/funbox/fitting)

-This gem will help to make your tests according to the documentation for the API.
+This gem will help to make your tests for RSpec according to the documentation for the API Blueprint.

-When writing tests, you can be sure that the implement API in accordance with documentation on API Blueprint.

 ## Installation